Texas Pediatric Specialties and Family Sleep Center

 Adult Sleep Medicine, Pediatric Pulmonary and Sleep & Pediatric Neurologist located in San Antonio and New Braunfels

 Chronic bronchitis causes inflammation of the lining of your bronchial tubes (airways), which can lead to long-lasting chest discomfort, congestion, and coughing.
-If you’re suffering from chronic bronchitis, the pulmonary experts at Texas Pediatric Specialties and Family Sleep Center provide integrative treatments at the practice’s three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, as well as the office in New Braunfels, Texas.
+If you’re suffering from chronic bronchitis, the pulmonary experts at Texas Pediatric Specialties and Family Sleep Center provide integrative treatments at the practice’s two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, Texas.
 Find out how the expert physicians can help you by booking a chronic bronchitis exam online or by calling any office to speak with a team member directly.

 Chronic bronchitis is not the same as acute bronchitis, which is an infection, although both can occur at the same time.
 When you have chronic bronchitis, the fragile lining of your bronchial tubes that transport air to and from your lungs become seriously inflamed and irritated.